robboyett/Becoming-an-AI-designer/index.md

 Evidence is strongest for structured and role-based prompting, heuristic evaluations, and accessibility repair tasks; more experimental for multi-agent panels or fully automated prototyping.

-## Using it day to day

-1. **Start simple.** Write one structured prompt for a recurring task (e.g. "generate tone-checked error messages").
-2. **Refine.** Add a persona, then test a stepwise version that includes a self-check.
-3. **Record.** Save what works in your prompt library.
-4. **Automate later.** When a pattern is stable, embed it in a Figma or CLI script or as a background "system prompt".
-5. **Keep a human in the loop.** Always review outputs for bias, clarity, and factual correctness.

 ## Risks and checks

 * **Bias and inclusion.** Ask explicitly for inclusive language; check diversity in examples.